William Cross (rugby union): International career

 Cross was one of the first international half-backs, along with J.W.
 Arthur and their English counterparts.

 Cross represented Scotland in 1871 in the first international match.
 Of the Scottish score, one of the English players wrote: "after a maul, just outside the English goal-line the umpires ordered the ball to be put down in the scrummage five yards outside the line.
-It was taken was out accordingly, but, instead of putting it down, the Scottish forwards drove the entire scrummage into goal, and then grounded the ball and claimed a try.
+It was taken was out accordingly, but, instead of putting it down, the Scottish forwards drove the entire scrummage into goal and Angus Buchanan grounded the ball and claimed a try.
 This, though illegal according to English laws, was allowed by the umpires and the goal was kicked by Cross."

-At the time, conversions and goals, not tries produced a score, so in fact Cross, not Buchanan was the first to put points on the board.
+The scoring system of the time gave no points for a try itself, but entitled the side to try to convert it into a goal (one point).
+So Cross, not Buchanan, was the first to put points on the board.
 In fact, this was the only score in the match.

 Cross rounded off the game with a second try, ninety seconds before the final whistle, when with their forwards running riot, J.W.
 Arthur knocked on from a line-out and the ball looped over the English defenders, with the quick thinking Cross picking it up for Scotland's second try.

 He played one more international in 1872.